January 27, 2023

 Transmission-Based Precautions (Quarantine and Isolation)

-For determing the duration of transmission-based quarantine or isolation, the first day of symptoms is counted as day zero.
-The first day with a positive COVID test is counted as day one.
+For determining the duration of transmission-based quarantine or isolation precautions, the first day of known exposure, symptoms, or positive COVID test is counted as day zero.
+The first day after a positive COVID test is counted as day one.

 Residents